openSUSE/news-o-o/_posts/2010-06-12-opensuse-weekly-news-issue-127-is-out.markdown

      "Greetings!
 Second week of the KDE at openSUSE blog.
 We are now  on PlanetSUSE as well, so hello to all its readers.
-And since you did  not get the last post: this blog is a short summary of what™s happening  at openSUSE regarding KDE and it tries to give all those that bring KDE  to the openSUSE users the credit they deserve. (...)"
+And since you did  not get the last post: this blog is a short summary of whatâ€™s happening  at openSUSE regarding KDE and it tries to give all those that bring KDE  to the openSUSE users the credit they deserve. (...)"